hexagonrecursion/optional-extension/README.md

 # Q
-# How to build py3-none-any wheels for a project with an optional C extension?
+# How to build py3-none-any wheels for a python project with an optional C extension?

 [msgpack](https://pypi.org/project/msgpack/) includes an optional cython extension.
 [Some users of the package want py3-none-any wheels of msgpack](https://github.com/ionrock/cachecontrol/issues/160#issue-240767043).
 I'm trying to figure out how to make